Paul de Stuer: Aftermath

 Upon his death he left many debts, including one of over 1000 livres to a wine supplier.
-It is possible that Henri had promised Saint-Mégrin the position of lieutenant-general of the Angoumois and Saintonge prior to his death, however his assassination cut any plans to that effect.
+It is possible that Henry had promised Saint-Mégrin the position of lieutenant-general of the Angoumois and Saintonge prior to his death, however his assassination cut any plans to that effect.

 While his death was a personal blow to the king, Saint-Mégrin was detested by the rest of the court, so he mourned alone.
-Henri commissioned the poets Ronsard to write verse in honour of the three deceased men, had Arnauld Sorbin, a man who had given the eulogy for Charles IX, speak at their funerals and commissioned Germain Pilon to fashion their tombs.
+Henry commissioned the poets Ronsard to write verse in honour of the three deceased men, had Arnauld Sorbin, a man who had given the eulogy for Charles IX, speak at their funerals and commissioned Germain Pilon to fashion their tombs.
 Pilon established three sarcophagi, crafted from black marble in the church of Saint-Paul for the favourites.
 Each sarcophagi was topped with a figure reading from a book of hours.
 The tombs were seen as an abomination by radical Catholics in Paris, who destroyed them at the instigation of their preachers on 2 January 1589.
 According to the crowd that destroyed the tombs 'the rightful resting place of the men, was on a gibbet, not in a church'.